tinganho/balanced-storage/README.md

 ## Callbacks

 We have so far only considered object having an instant death.
-And this is not so useful for our application.
+And this is not so useful.
 What about objects living longer than an instant?
-We want to keep the goal whenever an object has a possible death the compiler will not complain.
+We want to keep the goal whenever an object has a possible death the compiler checks will pass.
 Now, this leads us to our next rule:

-Passing a `sub` method method as callback argument will match an `add` method in current scope:
+Passing a sub method method as a callback argument will balance an add method in current scope:
 ```typescript
 class SuperView {
     showSubView() {